Million Dollar Reload: Anthems Of A Degeneration

 Anthems of a Degeneration was recorded at Manor Park Studios in Northern Ireland, and was produced by Neal Calderwood.
 Released in 2007, the album was initially a self-release, only available in physical format and through the bands website.
 After two years of continued sales, the album was picked up by Powerage Records in the UK and re-released in 2010.
 This point proved to be a major turning point for the band who were quickly offered a release in Japan on Hydrant/Universal Records.

-In the summer of 2011, Cassa was fired after five years playing in the band.
 Cassa was replaced by Sean McKernan.
 Several high-profile support slots followed, most notably for Alice Cooper and later for English band The Darkness in the Ulster Hall, Belfast.
 The promotion of the album continued with a UK club tour, followed by a 10 date US tour.
 On returning to the UK, the band spent the summer of 2012 playing a number of festivals, such as Download Festival and Bloodstock.
 At this point, Million Dollar Reload were being managed by ex-Sanctuary manager Dave Thorne who previously worked with other musicians, like Helloween, Arch Enemy and Bruce Dickinson.
 Thorne has been credited by artists such as Jon Bon Jovi for helping them achieve international success.
 Thorne continued to manage Million Dollar Reload for the remainder of their career and even after their rebranding.